Macrometacorp/docs/docs/search/views/index.md

 ## Concepts

-A View represents all documents available in a specified set of source collections.
-Each View is an abstraction of some transformation applied to documents in the collections.
-The type of transformation is specific to the View implementation and can be as simple as an identity transformation.
+A search view represents all documents available in a specified set of source collections.
+Each search view is an abstraction of some transformation applied to documents in the collections.
+The type of transformation is specific to the search view implementation and can be as simple as an identity transformation.

-A Search View combines Boolean and generalized ranking retrieval and ranks each Boolean-approved document.
+A search view combines Boolean and generalized ranking retrieval and ranks each Boolean-approved document.
 For ranking text retrieval, we use the Vector Space Model (VSM) which uses documents and queries to represent vectors in a space formed by the *terms* of the query.
 A term can include single words, keywords, and phrases.
 You can use [Analyzers](#analyzers) to boost value analysis with tokenization.

 The document vectors that are closer to a query vector are more relevant.
 The closeness is expressed as the cosine of the angle between two vectors ([cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)).
 We evaluate the following expression to define how relevant document `d` is to query `q`: